 A simple idea which is great for a starter. this works very much as the party game but each layer has a question selotaped to it, before students can unwrap their layer they have to answer the question!
 In the past I have asked each student to write a question on a slip of paper as a plenary, then I use these questions in the pass the parcel the following lesson.
 I have done this with GCSE groups too and used exam questions cut up from a past paper.
 Students to the left and right can peer mark the answer to check it is correct!
 I have my classroom organised into five tables so I make five ‘parcels’ so each table has one to pass around, but you could adapt this depending on how your room is set up.
 All you need is some music and a prize for the middle and away you go!

-again from our resource site takes you through the steps needed to make a balloon dog.
+Balloon modelling is an exciting venture for anyone, old or young, this PowerPoint “Welcome to the fun fair!!” takes you through the steps needed to make a balloon dog.
 Students have to measure their balloon (bought cheaply from homebargains, be sure to leave a 10cm section at the end which is un-inflated) then work out and mark the fractions on (starting from the end which is tied), then they fold and twist.
 It really is simple and makes a great fun lesson when studying fractions of amounts, it could be adapted to work for percentages or ratio.
 You could also extend the idea and get students to investigate making some of their own models!
 The video below shows how to make the twists, if you have younger students you may want to do this for them: